 which looks about like you'd expect: the tea cools off fast initially, and then slows down as the temperature gets closer to 70 degrees.

-Now you try it with values of R and y_0 appropriate to iced tea.
+Now you try it with values of and appropriate to iced tea.

 Approximate Method (Excel)